-Cash-on-cash return is a simple – but extremely useful – financial calculation that real estate investors use regularly.
-Cash-on-cash return for real estate investors measures the amount of net cash a property is generating as a percentage of the total amount of cash invested.
+Cash on cash return is a simple – and extremely useful – financial calculation that real estate investors use regularly.
+Cash-on-cash return for real estate investors measures the amount of net cash flow a property is generating as a percentage of the total amount of cash invested.
 In fact, the cash on cash metric is so important that it gets its own chart on the Stessa dashboard.

 Sometimes abbreviated as CoC or CCR, cash on cash is always expressed as a percentage and can be used to quickly compare the potential returns that different real estate investments offer.

 How do you calculate the cash-on-cash return for a rental property?

 Figuring out the cash on cash percentage is relatively easy, but keep in mind that it’s usually expressed net of debt service and, at your option, can include or exclude principal debt payments.
 This essentially means there are two formulas for calculating the cash-on-cash return for a real estate investment: